tomjoht/tomjoht.github.io/_posts/2015/2015-07-09-should-quality-assurance-test-documentation.md

 tags: [series_testing_documentation]
 series: testing_documentation
 keywords: quality assurance, testing, documentation, rigorous review
-summary: "The past few years, I've allowed doc to be treated as an external product, separate from the software engineering code.
+description: "The past few years, I've allowed doc to be treated as an external product, separate from the software engineering code.
 In reality, doc would probably benefit tremendously from a more strict integration with the engineering code review cycles, with the review split between QA and product management."
 weight: 1.1
 ---
 {% include series/seriesTagTestingDocs.html %}